show981111/algorithms/newNote.md

 ### Bellman Ford: Shortest/Longest path for DAG

-    Bellman ford is a DP algorithm where **T(target, i) = The shortest path from the source to target using i number of edges**.
+    Bellman ford is a DP algorithm where
+`T(target, i) = The shortest path from the source to target using i number of edges`
-    Unless there is a negative weight cycle, we can find the shortest path.
+    Unless there is a **negative** weight cycle (positive cycle doesn't matter), we can find the shortest path.
 If there is a negative cycle, the shortest path can be -INF anyways.
     Similarly, we can find the longest path unless there is a positive cycle.

     For edge = (x,target)